 Shades of Bayview Hunters Point

-The 1963 documentary film Take this Hammer (the Director's Cut) - featuring writer James Baldwin visiting the Bayview Hunters Point - has also been preserved and made available online.
+In addition, the 1963 documentary film Take this Hammer (the Director's Cut) - featuring writer James Baldwin visiting Bayview Hunters Point - has also been preserved and made available online.

 To view Take this Hammer (the Director's Cut): https://diva.sfsu.edu/collections/sfbatv/bundles/216518.